dotnet/designs/accepted/2023/wasm-browser-threads.md

     - authors of 3rd party components would need to do it to hide complexity from users
 - Roslyn generator: JSImport - if we make it responsible for the dispatch
     - it needs to stay backward compatible with Net7, Net8 already generated code
+        - how to detect that there is new version of generated code ?
     - it needs to do it via public C# API
         - possibly new API `JSHost.Post` or `JSHost.Send`
     - it needs to re-consider current `stackalloc`